Types of Degrees Human Services Majors Are Getting

 |Hispanic or Latino||1,239|

-Human Services appeals to people across the globe.
+Americans aren’t the only ones with an interest in Human Services.
 About 1.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea